rsanda/mac_configs/README.md

-# mac_configs
+# What is this?

-Mac configs to make life easier
+This is a memo for myself to use in a later date that explains Mac configs I used.